jxnl/python-reservoir/readme.md

 # Reservoir

-A lightweight module for to generate a sample of elements any interable data structure or stream using the Reservoir Sampling algorithm which samples a data stream in one pass.
+A lightweight module for generating samples from interable data structures.

 >Random sampling is often applied to very large datasets and in particular to data streams.
 In this case, the random sample has to be